Glow (Rick James song)

 "Glow" is a 1985 single by Rick James from his album of the same title.
 The single was James' tenth release to reach the top ten on the R&B singles chart, peaking at number five.
 On the dance chart, the single was his second and final number one.
 Both James’ appearance and the song were featured in The A-Team Episode The Heart Of Rock 'N Roll (1985).
+The song's melody was quite similar to that of Chaka Khan's "I'm Every Woman".